 Managing a church staff is no different than managing employees in other environments.
-Learning best practice tips for managing church staff from others can help!

 All employees desire the same things when going to work – regardless of job title or industry.

-9 Best Practice Tips for Church Staff
+9 Best Practice Tips For Managing Church Staff

-1. Defined Goals
+1. Employees Have Clearly Defined Goals

 Employees like having a job description that defines exactly what their responsibilities are, and what they are expected to do.